marcona/codjo-tools-github/README.md

  - Enhance console help (wich account is used..etc)

 Priority later
+ - Add a generate fonction that takes in input a repo list, a template file and in output the template with the appropriate variables replaced
+   --> could be good for hudson or opengrok parametrization.
  - Improve unit tests
       - DONE multiple case for repository deletion
       - commonalize console messages between production code and tests ?